Largest-Area Convex Quadrilateral in a $1.5$D Terrain: Computation of

 \subsubsection{Left edge is supported by an extremal chord}

-We first count the number of possible left and right extremal chords in the terrain.
-In~\cite{DasDM21}, it is shown that for each point $p$ in the terrain, there exists at most one vertex $v\in V(\mathfrak{T})$ of the terrain on the left (resp. right) and below the point $p$ such that the line passing through $p$ and $v$ intersects the base $\Pi$ of the terrain at a point $q$ (say).
-The line segment $\overline{vq}$ is completely interior to the terrain.
-Such a line segment can be computed in $O(n)$ time.
-This fact, combined with Lemma~\ref{lem:slope}-\ref{lem:midpoint} implies that any line segment that lies completely inside the terrain, passes through two vertices of the terrain and intersects $\Pi$, can define a left edge or right edge of a quadrilateral of maximal area.
-These left (resp. right) edges can be computed by considering the shortest path tree of the terrain vertices rooted at the left (resp. right) base vertex of the terrain in $O(n)$ time~\cite{DasDM21}.
-These edges are also referred to as {\sf candidate edges}.
-Due to Lemma \ref{lem:slope}, if a candidate edge has a positive slope, then it can define a left edge; if it has a negative slope, it can define a right edge.
-We define the set of all candidate edges with positive (resp. negative) slopes by $C_L$ (resp. $C_R$).
-Thus, we have the following result:
+We first bound the number of extremal chords that can serve as left or right edges.
+It is shown in~\cite{DasDM21} that for any point $p$ on the terrain, there exists at most one vertex $v\in V(\mathfrak{T})$ lying to the left (resp.\ right) and below $p$ such that the line through $p$ and $v$ intersects the base $\Pi$ at a point $q$, where the segment $\overline{vq}$ entirely contained in the terrain.
+Together with Lemmas~\ref{lem:twopoint}--\ref{lem:midpoint} and Corollary~\ref{cor:slope}, this implies that there are only $O(n)$ extremal chords that can serve as left or right edges of a maximal-area quadrilateral.
+Moreover, all such chords are computed in $O(n)$ time by constructing shortest-path trees rooted at the endpoints of the base~\cite{DasDM21}.
+We refer to these chords as \emph{candidate edges}.
+By Corollary~\ref{cor:slope}, candidate edges of positive slope form the set $C_L$ of left-edge candidates, while those of negative slope form the set $C_R$ of right-edge candidates.
+This yields the following result.